pubnub/pubnub-mcp-server/resources/sdk_docs/java_files.md

-# File Sharing API for Java SDK
+# File Sharing API for JavaScript SDK

 ##### Breaking changes in v9.0.0

-PubNub Java SDK v9.0.0 unifies Java and Kotlin SDKs, introduces a new PubNub client instantiation, and changes asynchronous API callbacks and emitted status events.
-Apps built with versions < 9.0.0 may be impacted.
-See the Java/Kotlin SDK migration guide.
+PubNub Java SDK v9.0.0 unifies Java and [Kotlin](/docs/sdks/kotlin) SDKs, introduces a new PubNub client instantiation, and changes asynchronous API callbacks and emitted [status events](/docs/sdks/java/status-events).
+These changes can impact applications built with versions < 9.0.0.
+See the [Java/Kotlin SDK migration guide](/docs/general/resources/migration-guides/java-kotlin-sdk-migration-guide) for details.

-Use the Files API to upload and share files up to 5 MB.
-When a file is uploaded to a channel, it's stored and associated with your key.
-Channel subscribers receive a file event with file ID, filename, and optional description.
+Use the Files API to upload and share files up to 5 MB on PubNub.
+When a file is uploaded to a channel, it is stored using a storage service and associated with your key.
+Subscribers to that channel receive a file event containing the file ID, filename, and optional description.

 ## Send file

-Uploads a file to storage and publishes a file message to the channel.
-Internally calls publishFileMessage.
+Upload the file to a specified channel.
+This includes preparing, uploading to storage, and publishing a message on the channel.
+Internally calls [publishFileMessage](#publish-file-message).

 ##### Don't JSON serialize
-Don't JSON serialize the message and meta parameters; pass full objects.
+Pass objects directly for message and meta; serialization is automatic.

 ### Method(s)